Polyelectrolyte: Conformation

-Polymer conformation of course affects many bulk properties (such as viscosity, turbidity, etc.).
-Although the statistical conformation of polyelectrolytes can be captured using variants of conventional polymer theory, it is in general quite computationally intensive to properly model polyelectrolyte chains, owing to the long-range nature of the electrostatic interaction.
+Polymer conformation affects many bulk properties (such as viscosity, turbidity, etc.).
+Although the statistical conformation of polyelectrolytes can be captured using variants of conventional polymer theory, it is, in general, quite computationally intensive to properly model polyelectrolyte chains, owing to the long-range nature of the electrostatic interaction.

 Techniques such as static light scattering can be used to study polyelectrolyte conformation and conformational changes.

 Polyampholytes

 Polyelectrolytes that bear both cationic and anionic repeat groups are called polyampholytes.
 The competition between the acid-base equilibria of these groups leads to additional complications in their physical behavior.
-These polymers usually only dissolve when there is sufficient added salt, which screens the interactions between oppositely charged segments.
-In case of amphoteric macroporous hydrogels action of concentrated salt solution does not lead to dissolution of polyampholyte material due to covalent cross-linking of macromolecules.
+These polymers usually only dissolve when sufficient added salt screens the interactions between oppositely charged segments.
+In the case of amphoteric macroporous hydrogels, the action of concentrated salt solution does not lead to the dissolution of polyampholyte material due to the covalent cross-linking of macromolecules.
 Synthetic 3-D macroporous hydrogels shows the excellent ability to adsorb heavy-metal ions in a wide range of pH from extremely diluted aqueous solutions, which can be later used as an adsorbent for purification of salty water All proteins are polyampholytes, as some amino acids tend to be acidic, while others are basic.